Award: Amazon Canada First Novel Award

 • The 2021 winning novel, Five Little Indians by Michelle Good, went on to be the winner of Canada Reads 2022, and it was the bestselling Canadian book of 2021.
 It will soon be made into a limited television series.

-• Past guest speakers at the annual ceremony have included celebrated Canadians authors, such as Yann Martel, Lawrence Hill, Cherie Dimaline, and Michelle Good.
+• Past guest speakers at the annual ceremony have included celebrated Canadians authors, such as Yann Martel, Lawrence Hill, Cherie Dimaline, Michelle Good, and David Robertson.

 • The Walrus Lab